Whether you’re looking for scenery or privacy, Washington State has a campsite just for you!

 3. Camp Long

 You don’t need to go far to enjoy a camping night.
 This 68-acre park in West Seattle is perfect to enjoy a great camping experience.
 Camp Long offers 10 rustic cabins with bunk beds, sinks, electricity, BBQ, picnic tables, and fire rings—perfect for beginning campers or large families.
 It’s a great spot to enjoy nature without having to deal with a long road trip.
 You can also include some hiking and climbing in your outdoor experience.

 4. Deception Pass Camp

 If you’re looking to camp at Deception Pass, you’ll find three options: Cranberry Lake, Quarry Pond, and Bowman Bay.
 Summer reservations for this camping are high in demand, so make sure to book ahead of time.
-Enjoy mesmerizing views, and reconnect with nature in this beautiful camping spot that is about an hour’s drive from Seattle.
+Enjoy mesmerizing views and reconnect with nature in this beautiful camping spot that is about an hour’s drive from Seattle.

 5. Goldmyer Hot Springs Camp

 This beautiful gem nestled in the Cascade Mountains (about an hour’s drive from Seattle) is a great spot for an overnight camping adventure.
 The Goldmyer Hot Springs complex is located on the old remains of a mining town, and it delivers steadily flowing water into a set of pools along the mountainside.
-The strict admission to this gorgeous place is 20 people per day, and the area is privately owned, so it’s very important to check availability ahead of time.
+The strict admission to this gorgeous place is 20 people per day and the area is privately owned, so it’s very important to check availability ahead of time.
 Enjoy the fantastic campsites, clean outhouses, and impressive views.